Unit Testing in Node.js: A Comprehensive Guide for Developers

 }

-Run your tests with the npm test command, and Jest will automatically generate a code coverage report after the tests complete.
+To run your tests, npm test will run the tests, and Jest will automatically create a code coverage report.

 2. Mocha: